ahmedalmubarak/URL-Shortener-API/README.md

-Here is a `README.md` file for the [URL Shortener API](https://github.com/ahmedalmubarak/URL-Shortener-API) repository:

 # URL Shortener API

 A simple and efficient URL Shortener API that allows users to shorten long URLs into manageable, tiny links.
 This API is built with `.NET 7`, providing both HTTP and HTTPS endpoints for query and management of shortened URLs.